BerkanMarasli/BM-Notes/SQLite.md

 ### `WHERE`

-To filter rows

-Applied to each row of data by checking specific column values to determine whether it should be included in the result or not
+Filter rows of a SQL database.
+Condition applied to each row of data to determine whether it should be included or not in result

 ```sqlite
 -- Select query with constraints